-At least one receptionist extension must be programmed, into PAGE 0, ROW 1 of CallExtend.
-Up to four receptionist extensions can be programmed, into ROWS 1-4 of PAGE 0.
+At least one Main Receptionist extension must be programmed, into PAGE 0, ROW 1 of CallExtend.
+Up to four Main Receptionist extensions can be programmed, into PAGE 0, ROWS 1-4.

-Calls will be transferred to the receptionist extension if:
+Calls will be transferred to the Main Receptionist extension if:

 - 1.)
 The caller does not dial anything within the time limit programmed on PAGE 0, ROW 0, Field 2. - 2.)
 The caller dials a digit not recognized by CallExtend. - 3.)
-CallExtend is programmed for the Full Supervision or Busy-Only Supervision mode and the conditions for receptionist transfers are met. - 4.)
 The caller dials a 0 during or after the voice greeting.